-- Based on interests, determine appropriate groups in the community
+- Identifying people and groups that may be a good fit based on interests, determine appropriate groups in the community

-- Discuss safety concerns (internet dating, meeting online friends, etc.)
+- Discussing safety concerns (internet dating, meeting online friends, etc.)

 State and County Support Services

-There are several support services through the county and state for individuals who meet eligibility requirements.
+There are several support services available through the county and state for individuals who meet eligibility requirements.